badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 Did you notice the problem?

 Our loop condition `i < image->width * image->height` has been compiled to some rather sub-optimal machine code.
 Instead of calculating `image->width * image->height` once, it is calculated for every loop iteration!
 Not only does this mean the `width` and `height` fields of the image are fetched from memory every iteration, we also have an integer multiplication per iteration.
 That's not great!
+Here's what [Stefan of Live++ fame](https://twitter.com/molecularmusing) has to say about why the compiler is incapable of [hoisting the loop invariant](https://compileroptimizations.com/category/hoisting.htm) out of the loop.

+--markdown-end
+{{post.figure("stefan.png", "")}}
+--markdown-begin

 Let's fix this by manually precalculating `image->width * image->height`, thereby helping the compiler out a little: